uabrc/uabrc.github.io/docs/uab_cloud/sharing_cloud_environment.md

 ## How Do I Create a Shared Cloud Environment for My Lab/Core

-To use the shared cloud resources available, you will need to send in a request to the UAB IT Research Computing Team via email <support@listserv.uab.edu>.
-In the email, please state clearly your needs and the resources you would require for your lab.
-Your request should also include members of your lab to be included in the Shared Cloud Environment, and a preferred name (usually same as lab project folder on Cheaha).

-To ensure prompt allocation of Shared Cloud Environment, please follow the guidelines below:
+To use the shared cloud resources available, you will need to submit a request to the UAB IT Research Computing Team.
+To ensure prompt allocation of your Shared Cloud Environment, please follow the guidelines below:

 - Requests must be made to <support@listserv.uab.edu> or via the [AskIT HelpDesk](https://www.uab.edu/it/home/).
 - Requests must come from one of the proposed owners (a Lab PI, a Research Core director, or both).